sveltejs/svelte/site/content/blog/2019-04-16-svelte-for-new-developers.md

 In the `package.json` file, there is a section called `"scripts"`.
 These scripts define shortcuts for working with your application — `dev`, `build` and `start`.
 To launch your app in development mode, type the following:

-> TODO update the template, it needs... some work

 ```bash
 npm run dev
 ```